hiteshkotte/MILeS_2023/README.md

-Create Virtual Environment and activate the virtual environment.
+Create Virtual environment and activate the Virtual environment.

-1. Create a virtual environment (Install this on Anaconda Prompt) conda create -n yolov7_custom
+1. Create a virtual environment (Install this preferrably on Anaconda Prompt) 'conda create -n yolov7_custom'
-2. To activate the virtual environment conda activate yolov7_custom
+3. To activate the virtual environment conda activate yolov7_custom

 ---------------------------------------------------------------------------------------------------------------------------------------------